 MEMBERSHIP

 11 RHC membership may include full Members and Associate Members willing to contribute to the safety of navigation objectives of the IHO in the fields of hydrography, nautical charting, nautical information or navigational warnings, marine spatial data infrastructure (MSDI) and related fields in the region concerned.
-The roles of full members, associated members and observers should be defined by each RHC, in line with the IHO .
-The invitation procedures for membership should be established by each RHC, following approachs that are open, inclusive and supportive of a regional coordination role. (former paragraph 4)
+The roles of full members, associated members and observers should be defined by each RHC, in line with the IHO General Regulations.
+The invitation procedures for membership should be established by each RHC, following approaches that are open, inclusive and supportive of a regional coordination role. (former paragraph 4)

 12 Full membership is reserved for IHO Member States within the region who sign the statutes of the RHC.
 Associate membership is available to other IHO Members States or States of the region other nations who are non-IHO members, with active hydrographic concerns in the region, and being signatories of the statutes of the RHC.
 Other States and International Organizations, Non-Governmental Organizations, Industry and Academia stakeholders, active in the region concerned may be invited by the RHC to participate as Observer or Subject Matter Expert.
 The invitation procedures should be established by each RHC.
 (Note: former paragraph 4)